|Hometown:||Oak Ridge, Tenn.|

 UCLA won 15 of its last 18 contests of the 2009-10 season en route to the school's first NCAA Tournament appearance since 2006.
 The squad won 15 conference games, finished second in the Pac-10 and they limited opponents to then a school-record 55.7 points per game.

-As a player at Tennessee from 1990-94, Fargas was known as a tenacious defender with tremendous three-point shooting ability.
-The Lady Vols posted a 118-13 mark during her four-year career, winning the NCAA title during her freshman season of 1991 and capturing two SEC regular season championships and a pair of SEC Tournament titles.
+Playing Career (Tennessee, 1990-94): As a player at Tennessee from 1990-94, Fargas was known as a tenacious defender with tremendous three-point shooting ability.
+She was a 35-percent (128-364) shooter from behind the arc during her career.
+The Lady Vols posted a 118-13 mark during her four-year career, winning the NCAA title during her freshman season (1990-91) and capturing two SEC regular season championships and a pair of SEC Tournament titles.

-Fargas still ranks among the top 10 in Tennessee history in three-point field goals made (128) and three-point shots attempted (364).
-She burst onto the scene as a rookie, scoring 20 points in her first collegiate game against Stanford.
-Fargas earned SEC All-Freshman honors in 1991.
-In the 1991 NCAA title game victory over Virginia, Fargas's defense was considered a key in the Lady Vols’ overtime win in New Orleans.
+Fargas burst onto the scene as a rookie, scoring 20 points in her first collegiate game against Stanford.
+She earned SEC All-Freshman honors in 1991.
+In the 1991 NCAA title game victory over Virginia, Fargas' defense was considered a key in the Lady Vols' overtime win in New Orleans.
 She received the Gloria Ray Leadership Award in both her junior and senior seasons at Tennessee.

-In 1998, Fargas decided to return to basketball, becoming a graduate assistant for administration for Tennessee.
-During the 1998-99 season, Tennessee went 31-3 and captured the SEC regular season and SEC Tournament titles.
+Graduate School (Tennessee, 1998-99): In 1998, Fargas decided to return to basketball, becoming a graduate assistant for administration at Tennessee.
+During the 1998-99 season, Tennessee went 31-3 and captured the SEC regular season and tournament titles.
 Fargas was responsible for assisting the coaching staff in all aspects of basketball operations.

-Off the court, Fargas is a passionate crusader for breast cancer awareness.
-She and Tennessee head coach Holly Warlick have founded the non-profit organization, Champions for a Cause.
+Off The Court: Fargas is a passionate crusader for breast cancer awareness.
+She and Tennessee head coach Holly Warlick founded the non-profit organization, Champions for a Cause.
 Since 2007, they have raised over $300,000 through Cruisin' for a Cause, a long-haul motorcycle adventure to raise dollars and awareness for a cure for breast cancer.

 Fargas and Warlick chronicle their cross-country rides on their website, http://www.cruisinforacause.com/.
 In 2010, Fargas joined the Board of Directors for the Kay Yow Cancer Fund and is currently serving on the Executive Committee as Treasurer.